 The portfolio logs what assessments have been done and indicates the MINIMUM number of assessments per post.
 This can be found under “Evidence”.

 Ensure that the ST year and review number is correct for the current post.

-MSF- In hospital posts the trainees are required to ask 5 clinicians with different job titles who have worked with them.
-The trainees will do 2 further MSF’s over the training while they are in General Practice posts.
+MSF- In hospital posts doctors in GP training are required to ask 5 clinicians with different job titles who have worked with them.
+They will do 2 further MSF’s over the training while they are in General Practice posts.

 Who can do an assessment?
 ST4 or above or appropriately qualified ancillary staff

 The CSR is a short-structured report that groups the 13 GP competencies into 4 main areas- Relationships, Diagnostics, Management and Professionalism.

 You must enter text into the comment box for each question to justify your decision.
 It is best practice to utilise the ePortfolio entries to provide evidence for your conclusions (you can search for validated entries for each competency and refer to these to justify decisions)

 Recording meetings and issues

 This section allows for trainers, clinical supervisors, educational supervisors and Deanery/LETB assessment leads/administrators to enter comments in ePortfolio.
 This could include a note about interim meetings that don’t fit easily anywhere else or additional information you feel is important that you can’t enter anywhere else.
 Each entry will be date stamped, with the name of the person who entered it and a subject field.
 Doctors in GP training will be able to view everything that is entered in this section, but will only be able to respond to it through their learning log.
 It will also be available to the ARCP Panels.